 - Minister Bay: the surfers’ standby if Mount Irvine is not performing, this black-sand beach lies to the north of Bacolet Point

 - Speyside & Blue Waters: Tobago’s dive capital, with sandy beaches within swimming distance of the reef.
 Speyside and Blue Waters beaches (the latter accessed via Blue Waters Inn) are both great for swimming and snorkelling.
 Glass-bottom boat trips to Angel Reef, Goat Island and Little Tobago start here.
-The village of Speyside has a Tourist Office, good water-sports facilities, accommodation options and several good restaurants (including Jemma’s Treehouse)
+The village of Speyside has good water-sports facilities, accommodation options and several good restaurants (including Jemma’s Treehouse)

 - Pinfold Bay (or Studley Park): a sheltered area where local families take their children; this was the site of Tobago’s original capital, Georgetown, and the remnants of Fort Granby can be found on the nearby headland.